NiYuan224/draft-ni-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 # Introduction

 Due to the rise of collaboration service ecosystems and AI Agents, service interactions frequently cross domain boundaries and involve multiple service operators (e.g., enterprises, cloud providers, SaaS platforms, etc.).
-As illustrated in {{?I-D.ietf-kiliram-agent-trust-auth-framework}}, workflows spanning multiple domains require workloads within each domain to perform subtasks and pass results to cooperatively accomplish an overall task.
+As illustrated in {{?I-D.kiliram-agent-trust-auth-framework}}, workflows spanning multiple domains require workloads within each domain to perform subtasks and pass results to cooperatively accomplish an overall task.
 Moreover, to ensure end-to-end accountability, the entities and actions must remain auditable throughout the entire call chain.

 This requires the secure preservation and propagation of user identity, workload identities and authorization context across different domains.